 a.
-These policies do not specifically touch on any of the home and community-based settings requirements, but it may be an unnecessary restriction on waiver participants.
-These policies may need further review.
+This policy does not specifically touch on any of the home and community-based settings requirements, but it may be an unnecessary restriction on an individual with disabilities.
+This policy may need further review.

 All other laws, regulations, standards, directives, and policies reviewed were either supporting of or not objecting to the home and community-based settings regulations and no further action needs to be taken.